ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 #### On

 Some actions in the editor can constantly be active.
-To indicate them, you can set the `isOn` property to `true`.
+To indicate them, you can set the {@link module:ui/button/button~Button#isOn `isOn`} property to `true`.

 ```js
 import { ButtonView } from '@ckeditor/ckeditor5-ui';